Auguste Rodin: Artistic independence

 Rose Beuret and Rodin returned to Paris in 1877, moving into a small flat on the Left Bank.
 Misfortune surrounded Rodin: his mother, who had wanted to see her son marry, was dead, and his father was blind and senile, cared for by Rodin's sister-in-law, Aunt Thérèse.
 Rodin's eleven-year-old son Auguste, possibly developmentally delayed, was also in the ever-helpful Thérèse's care.
 Rodin had essentially abandoned his son for six years, and would have a very limited relationship with him throughout his life.
 Father and son joined the couple in their flat, with Rose as caretaker.
 Charges of fakery surrounding The Age of Bronze continued.
 Rodin increasingly sought soothing female companionship in Paris, and Rose stayed in the background.

 Rodin earned his living collaborating with more established sculptors on public commissions, primarily memorials and neo-baroque architectural pieces in the style of Carpeaux.
 In competitions for commissions he submitted models of Denis Diderot, Jean-Jacques Rousseau, and Lazare Carnot, all to no avail.
 On his own time, he worked on studies leading to the creation of his next important work, St. John the Baptist Preaching.

 In 1880, Carrier-Belleuse – then art director of the Sèvres national porcelain factory – offered Rodin a part-time position as a designer.
 The offer was in part a gesture of reconciliation, and Rodin accepted.
 That part of Rodin which appreciated 18th-century tastes was aroused, and he immersed himself in designs for vases and table ornaments that brought the factory renown across Europe.

 The artistic community appreciated his work in this vein, and Rodin was invited to Paris Salons by such friends as writer Léon Cladel.
 During his early appearances at these social events, Rodin seemed shy; in his later years, as his fame grew, he displayed the loquaciousness and temperament for which he is better known.
 French statesman Leon Gambetta expressed a desire to meet Rodin, and the sculptor impressed him when they met at a salon.
 Gambetta spoke of Rodin in turn to several government ministers, likely including Edmund Turquet, the Undersecretary of the Ministry of Fine Arts, whom Rodin eventually met.

-Rodin's relationship with Turquet was rewarding: through him, he won the 1880 commission to create a portal for a planned museum of decorative arts.
+Rodin's relationship with Turquet was rewarding.
+Through Turquet, he won the 1880 commission to create a portal for a planned museum of decorative arts.
 Rodin dedicated much of the next four decades to his elaborate Gates of Hell, an unfinished portal for a museum that was never built.
 Many of the portal's figures became sculptures in themselves, including Rodin's most famous, The Thinker and The Kiss.
 With the museum commission came a free studio, granting Rodin a new level of artistic freedom.
-Soon, he stopped working at the porcelain factory; his income came from private commissions.
+Soon, he stopped working at the porcelain factory in 1882; his income came from private commissions.